Vaida12345/PianoTranscription/README.md

 # PianoTranscription
-MacOS executable and app of [Piano transcription](https://github.com/bytedance/piano_transcription), which generates midi from music using Machine Learning.
+MacOS executable and app of [Piano transcription](https://github.com/bytedance/piano_transcription), which generates midi tracks on Piano from music using Machine Learning.

 ## Install
 Files and source code could be found in [releases](https://github.com/Vaida12345/PianoTranscription/releases).